Frequently Asked Questions

 A. NHRF grants can be given to Human Rights organisations working locally, regionally, nationally and/or internationally.
 The NHRF supports local initiatives and actors who know the local structures and work where human rights violations take place, so called front line organisations.
 NHRF grant support can be separated into two categories: support to projects in priority countries and support to human rights defenders at risk, which is not limited by geography.
-Currently, the NHRF will assess project applications from the following countries: Colombia, Mexico, Nigeria, Liberia, Pakistan, India, Indonesia, Sri Lanka, and Thailand.
+Currently, the NHRF will assess project applications from the following countries: Colombia, Mexico, Pakistan, India, Indonesia, Sri Lanka, and Thailand.

 Q. How were these countries chosen?